nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
   `delete 2`<br>
-  Deletes the 2nd person in the address book.
+  Deletes the 2nd task in the task list.
-* `find Betsy`<br>
+* `find CS2101`<br>
   `delete 1`<br>
-  Deletes the 1st person in the results of the `find` command.
+  Deletes the 1st task in the results of the `find` command.
 <br><br><br>

 ### Select a person : `select`